antbenar/antbenar/README.md

 - 👋 Hi, I’m @antbenar
-- 👀 I’m interested in ...
+- 👀 I’m interested in Computer Vision, Deep Learning and Software development.
 - 🌱 I’m working as Software depeloper using PHP on Casa Andina Hotels. also, I am currently learning React.js and Java Backend development.
 - 💞️ I’m looking to collaborate on web app projects.